isabella232/metapic/readme.txt

 == Installation ==

 Upload the Metapic plugin to your blog, Activate it, then enter your Metapic account credentials in Settings -> Metapic.
+If you don't already have an account you can register through a link on the settings page.
-Once you have linked your account to your blog the new buttons should show up in TinyMCE and you're ready to start tagging!
+Once you have linked your account to your blog the new buttons should show up in TinyMCE and you're ready to start tagging and linking!

 == Screenshots ==